Embracing and adapting to a changing landscape is not easy unless you know the rules to play by.

 - Elevation of L&D’s Status to a Core Business Development Area: Finally, driving these changes is a paradigm shift in the way L&D is perceived in the greater order of organizational goals.
 Today, the learning function is regarded as a strategic business development area that facilitates leadership development and innovation by creating a culture of lifelong learning and collaboration.
 It is a practice that drives business growth.

-The paradigm shift in corporate learning has necessitated that the C-suite now proactively drives the learning initiatives.
-It is also critical that L&D teams spruce up their working practices to rise to meet the changing demands of the learning environment.
+The paradigm shift in corporate learning has forced the C-suite to proactively renovate learning initiatives.
+It is critical that companies spruce up their outdated training practices to rise to meet the changing demands of modern workers.

 Embracing and adapting to a changing landscape is not easy unless you know the rules to play by.
 We have analyzed the scene minutely and come up with the seven rules that you need to know to navigate the landscape.